dvanelten/code-examples/README.md

 # code-examples

-This repository includes useful examples in handling with py, ipynb and so on
+This repository includes useful examples in handling with python, ipython notebook, pandas and so on